aschey/stream-download-rs/CONTRIBUTING.md

 the command line, you can run `cargo +nightly fmt`.
 If you install the git hooks, these are checked before commit.

+## Tests

+The test suite can be rather slow.
+It's recommended to use our test configuration with `cargo make test`, which runs the tests with an increased thread count, or run `cargo nextest run` and set the `NEXTEST_TEST_THREADS` variable to something high (around 200 works well).

 ## Required Dev Packages

 Tests have a transitive dependency on the `alsa-sys` crate.
 That crate needs the